offby1/pyramid-tinyurl-doodle/README.md

 snap install lego
 lego --email="eric.hanchrow@gmail.com" --domains="teensy.com" --http run
 ```
-  - scrape generated cert and key outta wherever they wound up, and plop 'em in `/etc/pki/nginx`, where the config looks for it
+  - scrape generated cert and key outta wherever they wound up -- [/var/snap/lego/common/ iirc](https://github.com/go-acme/lego/issues/2236#issue-2430848155) -- , and plop 'em in `/etc/pki/nginx`, where the config looks for it
   - yeah this should probably all be a recipe (or recipes) in the justfile

 ## TODO